 How to improve your attention to detail?
-It’s similar to become a more curious person, which I’ve explained above.
+It’s similar to becoming a more curious person, which I’ve explained above.
 The difference is that attention to detail requires 10 times more asking more questions, listening, level looking into things, and making more time for searching for details.
 It’s rather easy, and as you work more on projects and have more real-life experience, spotting details will be easier.

 Innovation & Creativity

 Innovation and creativity are personal skills that business developers should be familiar with and be able to employ for all sorts of tasks & projects.
 Both sub-skills clearly reflect what they mean, so no further explanation is required.
 In their simplest form, being innovative means being able to create a new method, strategy, business, or plan, different from other existing ones using all the data and stats available.
 Creativity and being creative, in business development, means having new and unique ideas when it comes to marketing campaigns & visual elements.
 Both convey the same meaning after all, and that is challenging yourself to make something new & unique.